-New staff guide to digital resources
+New staff guide to IT resources

 Welcome to the University of Utah!
-This guide is meant to provide you with a quick glance at some of the many digital resources you may need as a staff member and to direct you to answers for any questions you may have.
+This guide is meant to provide you with a quick glance at some of the many IT resources you may need as a staff member and to direct you to answers for any questions you may have.
 This is by no means an exhaustive list, so if you have suggestions for something you think staff should know about, email webmaster@it.utah.edu.

 We also provide guides for new students, new faculty, and IT staff.